AntelopeIO/cdt/README.md

 CDT currently supports Linux x86_64 Debian packages.
 Visit the [release page](https://github.com/AntelopeIO/cdt/releases) to download the package for the appropriate version of CDT.
 This is the fastest way to get started with the software.
 ### Debian package install

-Download the appropriate version of the Debian package and then install.
+Download the appropriate version of the Debian package and then install it.
 To download and install the latest version, run the following:

 ```sh
 wget https://github.com/AntelopeIO/cdt/releases/download/v3.1.0/cdt_3.1.0-amd64.deb